NunomValdez/backend-project/README.md

 ### Database Document example

-In this object you can see the form of a JSON document that populates the "Locations" Collection:
+In this object you can see the form of a JSON document that populates the "Worker" Collection:

 ```
 {